Lifetime Achievement Award

 Nomination Letter and Supporting Materials

-Each nomination should be supported by a letter of nomination, the nominee's resume, and up to five letters of recommendation that speak to the nominee's distinction in the identified categories.
-The nominations must be typewritten, double-spaced and single-sided (please organize as outlined below), with margins of at least one inch on 8.5" x 11" paper.
-Font size must be no smaller than 10-point, and width between characters should be normal (100%).
-Five copies (one original and four copies) of the nomination packet should be included in a single packet addressed to the Mathematics Education Trust at NCTM, 1906 Association Drive, Reston, VA 20191-1502.
-The nomination packet must be postmarked by November 3, 2017, to be considered.
-Nominations will be kept on file and reconsidered each year for five years.
-Nomination materials may be, but need not be, updated annually.
-Nominations may be withdrawn (by nominators) at any time.
+Each nomination submission should be supported by a letter of nomination, the nominee's resume, and up to five letters of recommendation that speak to the nominee's distinction in the identified categories.
+The nominations must be single-spaced, organized as outlined below, and typed with 12-point font and 1-inch margins.
+The nomination (as one PDF document) is to be submitted electronically to firstname.lastname@example.org by 11:59 PM ET on May 1.
+No mailed or faxed copies will be accepted.
+Nominations not selected will be kept on file and reconsidered for the next four years.
+Nomination materials may be updated annually (optional).
+Nominations may be withdrawn (by the nominators) at any time.

 ❏ Resume.
 The nominee's resume should detail education; work experience; service at the district, state, national, and international level; publications; talks at conferences; and service to NCTM or other professional organizations.